From quantum Ore extensions to quantum tori via noncommutative UFDs

 Now return to the situation at the beginning of this subsection.
 A normal element $u\in R$ is said to be {\em{$\HH$-normal}} if there is some $h\in \HH$ such that $ua= h(a)u$ for all $a\in R$.
 (It is not assumed that $u$ is an $\HH$-eigenvector.)
-We reserve the term {\em{$\HH$-prime element}} for any prime element of $R$ which is both $\HH$-normal and an $\HH$-eigenvector.
+We reserve the term {\em{$\HH$-prime element}} for any prime element of $R$ which is both $\HH$-normal and an $\HH$-eigenvector, i.e., any $\HH$-normal homogeneous prime element.
 The algebra $R$ will be called a {\em{strong $\HH$-UFD}} in case each nonzero $\HH$-prime ideal of $R$ contains an $\HH$-prime element.
-An $\HH$-UFD $R$ is a strong $\HH$-UFD if and only if each prime $\HH$-eigenvector has an associate which is an $\HH$-prime element.
-If $R$ is an $\HH$-UFD and all units of $R$ are central, then $R$ is a strong $\HH$-UFD if and only if all prime $\HH$-eigenvectors are $\HH$-prime elements.
+An $\HH$-UFD $R$ is a strong $\HH$-UFD if and only if each homogeneous prime element of $R$ has an associate which is an $\HH$-prime element.
+If $R$ is an $\HH$-UFD and all units of $R$ are central, then $R$ is a strong $\HH$-UFD if and only if its homogeneous prime elements are $\HH$-prime.

 \bpr{factorstrongHUFD} Let $R$ be a noetherian strong $\HH$-UFD.

 {\rm(a)} Every normal $\HH$-eigenvector in $R$ can be expressed in the form $cp_1p_2\cdots p_n$ for some unit $\HH$-eigenvector $c\in R$ and some $\HH$-prime elements $p_i\in R$.